Pskov Rifle Division: 1919

-In January–February 1919, it occupied Vilnius and Panevėžys (in Lithuania).
+In January 1919, during the Battle of Vilnius, it occupied Vilnius.

+In the first day of January 1919, the division's 3rd Rifle Brigade advanced towards Ukmergė and Panevėžys, while the 2nd Rifle Brigade, reinforced by the 5th Vilnius Rifle Regiment, marched directly towards Vilnius, along the railway line from Daugavpils through Pabradė to Vilnius.
+The third group was the division's 1st Rifle Brigade, which was ordered to capture Vileyka, and from there, along the Maladzyechna-Vilnius railway, to advance on to Vilnius.
+After reaching Pabradė, the Soviet forces were divided.

+The division at the time included six rifle regiments, the 3rd raion of the 2nd Border Protection District (2-й пограничный округ), two squadrons from the 1st Vitebsk Rifle Division, and the 1st Vitebsk Air Group (totaling 2,473 bayonets, 65 sabers, 78 machine guns, 9 cannons, and 8 aircraft).
+This matches the information of the Polish intelligence, that the division had 2,470 soldiers, 65 cavalrymen, 78 machine guns, 9 field guns, 8 aircraft in February.

 From January 21, 1919, the division was renamed to the Lithuanian Rifle Division.
+Then in February 1919, the division occupied Panevėžys.
 In March 1919, it became part of the Lithuanian-Belorussian Army.

 In March–May 1919, it fought with the Polish Army in the Vilnius Region and on the Daugava bridgehead.
 During its retreat to the Daugava line, it suffered heavy losses.
 It suffered heavy losses and on May 21 it was consolidated into a brigade, on the basis of which the 4th Rifle Division was formed.